IObundle/iob-soc/README.md

 # Acknowledgements

+First of all, we acknowledge all the volunteer contributors for all their valuable pull requests, issues, and discussions.

 The work has been partially performed in the scope of the A-IQ Ready project, which receives funding within Chips Joint Undertaking (Chips JU) - the Public-Private Partnership for research, development, and innovation under Horizon Europe – and National Authorities under grant agreement No. 101096658.

 The A-IQ Ready project is supported by the Chips Joint Undertaking (Chips JU) - the Public-Private Partnership for research, development, and innovation under Horizon Europe – and National Authorities under Grant Agreement No. 101096658.